HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/running-with-docker-on-aws/aws-submission-instructions-covid-19.md

 ### Step 5.
 Launch job on AWS batch

 **Configure AWS.** Assuming that the simulations finish successfully, you will now enter credentials and submit your job onto AWS batch.
-Enter the following command into the terminal:&#x20;
+Enter the following command into the terminal ;

 ```
 aws configure
 ```

 You will be prompted to enter the following items.
-These can be found in a file called `new_user_credentials.csv`.&#x20;
+These can be found in a file called `new_user_credentials.csv` ;

 * Access key ID when prompted
 * Secret access key when prompted